tlahin/roger_skyline_1/README.md

   We opt for a blocking of malicious persons through iptables.
 First we comment our current "KILL_ROUTE" and uncomment the line compatible with iptables: `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"`.

-  You can check that you only have 1 "KILL_ROUTE" active with a command: `cat portsentry.conf | grep KILL_ROUTE | grep -v "#"`.
+  You can check that you only have 1 "KILL_ROUTE" active with a command: `cat /etc/portsentry/portsentry.conf | grep KILL_ROUTE | grep -v "#"`.

   Once everything is done, restart portsentry: `sudo systemctl restart portsentry`.